bashbaugh/old-personal-site/_posts/2020-09-28-how-to-set-up-your-own-personal-cdn-cloud-using-gcp.md

   for file hosting, using Google Cloud Storage and network services.
 I will also explain how to create a simple dashboard for it.
 ---
 Recently, it occurred to me that it would be cool to have my own CDN subdomain and file sharing service.
 Of course, there are many easier options for hosting your files online, such as using something like Google Drive or one of the hundreds of free file sharing websites and services out there.
 However, having a personal cloud with only your own files and sending people links to [cdn.mydomain.com/file.txt](https://cdn.benjaminashbaugh.me/hello.txt) has got to be much cooler than sending people links to "sketchyfilewebsite.com/file/hashthatnoonewillremember.txt".
-Fortunately, it's super easy to set one up!
+Also, using the CDN layer will also allow you to efficiently host things such as images and JavaScript libraries for your websites, etc. Fortunately, it's super easy to set one up!

 In this tutorial, we will:

 1. Create a storage bucket with Google Cloud storage.
 This could also be done with Amazon s3 or another cloud storage service, but in this tutorial I will use Google Cloud storage.
 2. (optionally) Set up a static IP, load balancing and cloud cdn to turn our bucket instance into an actual CDN.
+3. Add our CDN to a custom subdomain or domain.
-3. (optionally) Use Firebase and Node.js to create a very simple dashboard to upload and manage files (alternatively, you could just use the GCP dashboard).
+4. (optionally) Use Firebase and Node.js to create a very simple dashboard to upload and manage files (alternatively, you could just use the GCP dashboard).

 You will need an active [Google Cloud Platform](https://console.cloud.google.com/) account to follow along.
 Before you begin, I would recommend that you create a new project (from the dropdown in the top menu bar) to isolate the cloud storage and networking instances from any other GCP projects you might have.

 ## Creating a Cloud Storage Bucket.

 Before we start, I should talk about pricing.
 [Pricing for google cloud platform storage](https://cloud.google.com/storage/pricing) buckets are very cheap - it costs about $0.02 USD per gigabyte per month, plus networking costs which are unlikely to be more than a few cents per month (unless you're using your CDN for a hugely popular website with hundreds of thousands of downloads per month).
 And if you choose a single region, the first few gigabytes stored every month will be free.
-If you are worried about costs, you can set up threshold alerts under the
+If you are worried about costs, you can set up threshold alerts under the billing tab in GCP.

 In the GCP console, navigate to Products -> Storage -> Storage -> Browser.
 Click on "Create Bucket".